 The Epiphany Choir

-Epiphany Choir leads worship at the 8:45 am and 11 am services each Sunday from September through May.
-It is a semi-professional ensemble consisting of section leader/soloists and volunteers from the parish.
+The Epiphany Schola (consisting of 12 professional singers) leads worship at the 8:45 am Eucharist and the semi-professional volunteers join the Schola at the 11 am service each Sunday from September through May.
 The choral repertoire includes music from the 16th century through the present.

 Our children and youth are nurtured to participate actively in the entire worship service—hymns, service music, and spoken responses, as well as their own anthems.
-Choristers sing approximately once a month with the adult choir at the 11 am service.
-All elements of their education in the program are considered to have a significant role in their character building and Christian formation.
+The Choristers sing on their own and frequently with the adults during term time.
+All elements of their education in the program carry considerable significance in their character building and Christian formation.

 Youth Choirs rehearse on Thursdays during the school year in the Chorister Room underneath the Chapel.

 The keyboard instruments in the church and chapel allow for a rich variety of music in our worship.

 The organ in the church was installed in 1997 by the world-famous American firm of the organ builder Fritz Noack.
 It has three manuals and 36 stops, and the playing action is mechanical, meaning that the connection from the key to the pipe is by a system of long “trackers.”
 This design, patterned after European organs that have been playing for several centuries, allows for optimum control of the speech of the pipes from the player.
 The tonal design of the Noack is influenced by the warm and noble sounds of the American organ builders of the 19th century.

 The organ in the chapel, installed in April of 2016, is the latest work of internationally-known, Tacoma-based organ builder Martin Pasi.
 Its construction is based on the same time-honored principles of the organ in the church.
 It is optimally located in the front of the church behind the freestanding altar.
 The organ has two manuals and 18 stops.
 Martin Pasi ranks among the foremost organ builders of our time.
 The chapel organ is his Opus 25.